Local Funding 2026

 What accountability provisions would be built into a bond measure?

-Any potential school bond measure would include strict fiscal accountability protections to ensure
+Any potential school bond measure would include strict fiscal accountability protections to ensure responsible management of funds, including:

 - A detailed project list indicating projects that could be funded